DanielW10001/booklist/README.md

 Notice:

-- Chinese and English publish included.
+- Chinese and English publishes are included.
-- For publish with multiple authors, only one author is included.
+- For publishes with multiple authors, only one author is included.
 - Publisher may be not included.
 - May include empty line or comment line led with '#'.